 The Conley House, an Italianate building once home to a local family, now holds administrative offices.
 According to local lore, the Conley House has a bad-tempered ghost, Aunt Sally, who glides down from the attic and appears to people she doesn't care for, scaring them out into the night.

-4. Penn State, State College, PA
+The Ghost of Mrs. Atherton at Penn State, State College, PA

 Visitors to Penn State often learn about research, sports, and famous alums, but they also learn about ghosts on a campus that is spirited as well as smart.
 Old Coaly, a beloved mule, was a well-known mascot on the campus into the late 19th century, but even after his death, he continued to make the rounds as students reported hearing the thud of hooves in Penn State buildings.
 The legend said that anywhere Old Coaly's bones were, they would hear the mule.
 Eventually Old Coaly went to rest permanently, and today there is only silence in the hallways.